jruydemir/recipes/drinks/masala_chai.md

 Preparation
 ===========
 1. In a dry hot pot, add cardamom, cloves, black pepper, star anise, and cinnamon.
 Swirl and roast spices for a few minutes, until there are some browned spots on the cardamom and cinnamon.
-2. Remove and crush spices.
-Combined water, and all spice ingredients in pot.
+2. Remove spices.
+Combined water, and tea leaves.
+Crush spices and add to tea.
+Crush ginger add to tea.
+Add sugar.
-3. Once water is steaming, add tea leaves, and sugar.
-Bring just below a simmer.
-4. Add milk and bring back to just under a simmer.
+4. Bring to a simmer.
+Add milk and bring back to just under a simmer.
 5. Strain and serve!

 Notes